yarncraft/postgres-tree/README.md

 [![npm version](https://badge.fury.io/js/postgres-tree.svg)](https://badge.fury.io/js/postgres-tree)

-An implementation of flexible adjancency trees in Postgres
+An implementation of flexible trees in Postgres

 In your root you must have the following environment variables in a .env \
-_This way node-postgres will set itself up automatically._
+This way node-postgres will set itself up automatically.

 ```env
 PGUSER=testuser